jasons-archived/Raylib-ECS-Prototype/readme.md

 5. Prefix extension method containing static classes with `zz_Extensions_`
    - so that it doesn't polute intellisense dropdowns, and is still descriptive.

+it would be good to also follow these: https://github.com/dotnet/runtime/blob/main/docs/coding-guidelines/coding-style.md  which we also mostly follow.
 ## Error/Test handling
 1. use `#CHECKED` for costly code/data/usage verifications.  use `#DEBUG` for helpful hints about mistakes being made.  use `#TEST` for inline testing code
    - This allows turning on/off any combination to get desired runtime effect.